wilsonmar/azure-quickly/README.md

 ## Language

-The development language is English.
-All comments and documentation should be written in English, so that we don't end up with “franglais” methods, and so we can share our learnings with developers around the world.
+All code, comments, and documentation here are written in U.S. English so we can share our learnings with developers around the world.

+Most scripts in the rep are <strong>Bash shell scripts that run natively on MacOS and Linux</strong>.

+Script code can run on Windowsw Git Bash Shell.
+PowerShell scripts are used in cases where that's the only solution.

+To handle more complexity, Python or Go programs may be called <a target="_blank" href="https://medium.com/capital-one-tech/bashing-the-bash-replacing-shell-scripts-with-python-d8d201bc0989">when appropriate</a> to take advantage of their capabilities.

+There is a risk that CLI functions may not work when its underlying <a target="_blank" href="https://docs.microsoft.com/en-us/rest/api/azure/">REST API</a> does work.
+So Postman files are included when appropriate.

 ## Vision

 Using this repo can <strong>save you time and money</strong> and give you some peace of mind and happiness.

-Why and How?

 People leave resources running because they <strong>don't want to spend their life repeating the manual toil</strong> of clicking though the Azure Portal GUI, as described by most Azure tutorials.